WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 9th |*dispel evil and good*, *wall of force*

 #### Atonement
-*1st-level Discipline feature*<br/>
+*1st-level Discipline Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 Whenever you cast a spell of 1st level or higher that deals damage, you can choose one creature you can see within 30 feet.
 That creature regains hit points equal to twice the spell's level.

 In addition, whenever you cast a spell of 1st level or higher that restores hit points, you can choose one creature you can see within 30 feet.
 That creature takes an amount of necrotic, psychic, or radiant damage (your choice) equal to twice the spell's level.

 You can only use one of the effects of Atonement, not both, per casting of a spell.

 #### Twist of Fate
-*1st-level Discipline feature*<br/>
+*1st-level Discipline Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 As a reaction, when you or another creature you can see within 60 feet makes an ability check, attack roll, or saving throw, you can change the value rolled to a 10.
 This can be declared after the roll, but before failure or success is determined.